paulvolosen-id/AUTH0-PIZZA42-OLD/README.md

-# Auth0 Angular Calling an API
+# Auth0 Angular Implementing Pizza42

 This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
 The calls to the API are made with the user's `access_token`.
 The sample uses the Angular CLI.